It seems that everyone including doctors, naturopaths, and health enthusiasts, are jumping on the vitamin D bandwagon. And, for good reason…

 Eating more fatty foods, especially during the winter months, will help you absorb and utilize vitamin D. Remember, this is a fat-soluble vitamin that is synthesized from cholesterol.
-Here is a quick and easy vitamin D rich recipe: Sauteed Chicken Liver
+Here is a quick and easy vitamin D rich recipe for you: Chicken Liver Mousse

-BTW – besides food, it’s also a really good idea to get some sunshine all year round and especially, during the winter.
+Besides food, it’s also a really good idea to get sunshine all year round and especially, during the winter.
 Sunshine is the BEST form of vitamin d for your body.